 Did Houdini give up doing escapes for his wife Bess?

 While Houdini would sometimes comment to reporters how his wife would like him to give up his dangerous work, there is no evidence that this was an actual issue in their marriage, and Bess was fiercely supportive of her husband in all his career endeavors.
 Houdini never stopped doing escapes.

 Did Houdini make an elephant disappear?

 Houdini performed his Vanishing Elephant during a record-breaking engagement at New York's Hippodrome Theater in 1918.
 But unlike in the miniseries, Houdini vanished his elephant in a gigantic box made to look like a circus wagon.
 Houdini later revived the illusion using a smaller elephant for live appearances at the Time Square Theater to promote his film, The Man From Beyond.
 How exactly Houdini made his elephant vanish is still debated today.
-(Read: The vanishing Vanishing Elephant photos.)
+(Read: 100 years ago Houdini vanished an elephant.)

 Did Houdini walk through a brick wall?

 Houdini did indeed walk through a brick wall in July 1914, although he performed the illusion at Hammerstein's Roof Garden Victoria Theater in New York, and not in London as shown in the miniseries.
 Houdini only performed the effect for a short time before turning it over to his brother Hardeen.
 Yet it left such a strong impression that he is still called "the man who walked through walls" today.
 As to whether the method shown in the miniseries is the correct one...
 I'm not saying.
 (Read: When Houdini walked through a brick wall.)